Experience a Red Centre adventure like Elyse Knowles & Josh Barker

 Get to know the outskirts of Alice Springs and hit the road driving towards Tjoritja/West MacDonnell National Park.
 Pack a picnic for a day trip to explore the West MacDonnell Ranges.

-Drive 18 kilometres west of Alice Springs along Larapinta Road to Simpsons Gap, an impressive opening between the towering cliffs of the West MacDonnell Ranges.
+Drive 18km west of Alice Springs along Larapinta Road to Simpsons Gap, an impressive opening between the towering cliffs of the West MacDonnell Ranges.
 The area is an important spiritual site to the Arrernte Aboriginal people, where several dreaming trails and stories cross.

 Grab your beach towel and hit the outback beach, Ormiston Gorge.
 This near-permanent waterhole is surrounded by the towering red walls of the gorge and is a great place for a cool dip, kick of the footy or relax on the sandy banks.

-Take the two kilometre, 1.5-hour return walk/scramble from the car park over some rocks and along the creek bed – the cool, deep water of the gorge is worth it!
+Take the 2km, 1.5-hour return walk/scramble from the car park over some rocks and along the creek bed – the cool, deep water of the gorge is worth it!

 Dinner at the Brewery